langtech/langtech.github.com/source/aikuma/introduction.html.md

 ## Introduction

-Most of the world's languages are in danger of disappearing.
-As people shift to using major world languages, the words and stories of ancestral languages are being lost.
-Linguists are working hard to document and describe the world's languages, but there aren't enough linguists to do the work.
-The only way it will happen is if the speakers of the languages get involved.

-Fortunately, digital recording technology is cheap, and people can be trained to record their languages.
+Digital recording technology is cheap, and people can be trained to record their languages.
 But in addition to the primary recordings we need some annotations: _metadata_ for identifying the language and documenting permissions, _respeaking_ to provide a clean audio source that is easier for a linguist transcribe phonetically, and _oral translation_ so we know the meaning of the text even once no speakers remain.

+Aikuma aims to do these steps as automatically and simply as possible such that *everybody*  can participate.

 ### Links